 His work is in the permanent collections of Cape Cod Museum of Art, Provincetown Art Association and Museum, Cahoon Museum of American Art, Massachusetts General Hospital, Dana-Farber / Brigham and Women's Cancer Center, Cape Cod Hospital, Bessemer Trust Company, N.A., Ritz-Carlton Luxury Hotels, John Hancock, Dartmouth-Hitchcock Medical Center, Arts & Business Council of Greater Boston, and other corporate and private collections worldwide.
 He teaches at the Provincetown Art Association and Museum Museum School, Creative Arts Center, Chatham, the Copley Society of Art, Boston, and at his studio.

-The artist lives and works in Liberty, Maine, and maintains strong relationships with Boston, Cape Cod, and Provincetown, Massachusetts, Hartford and Westport, Connecticut, Naples, Florida and Jackson Hole, Wyoming.
+The artist works in North Adams, Massachusetts and maintains strong relationships with Boston, Cape Cod and Jackson Hole, Wyoming.